 So you think I should stick to the regular intro., incorporating a hint of new company developments within the presentation, generating interest that way?

 If it’s important, why not Tom?
-I’d continue to deliver the specialist that is you, what we’ve come to expect and then invite the one to one ‘selected colleagues’ to meet and to learn more about the broader offer, new developments.
-Make it special.
+I’d continue to deliver the specialist that is you.
+Showing what we’ve come to expect and then ask for the one-to-one with ‘selected colleagues,’ inviting them to meet and learn more about the broader offer, new developments.

-Maintain the expertise in your offer Tom, most of us are able to offer much more than the core business Tom … think about who we prefer to work with.
+Maintain your expertise Tom.
+Most of us are able to offer much more than the core business, unseen until we’ve had the chance to know each other or even work together.
+Think about who you and I would prefer to work with.
 It’s the expert in their given field right?

-There are plenty of part-time, handy-man offers out there Tom and personally I’d be wary of asking the handy-man plumber to tend my electrics, wouldn’t you?
+There are plenty of hobbyist, part-time offers out there and personally I’d be wary of asking the handy-man plumber to tend my electrics, wouldn’t you?